kala13x/scap/README.md

  -h         # print help and usage
 ```

 With option -i, you can capture incoming traffic and log ip/udp/tcp/icmp headers in file.
-If you add option -d, sCap will capture headers and also it will dump incoming traffic data in log file.
+If you add option -d, sCap will capture headers and also it will hexdump incoming traffic data in log file.
 Without those arguments, sCap only counts numbers of incoming packets.

 ###Installation
 Compilation of this project is possible with Makefile and build script.